rackerlabs/atom-hopper/README.txt

 Multiple categories:

-To perform a search on multiple categories simply append additional categories (CAT1 and CAT5) examine the following example:
+To perform a search on multiple categories simply append additional categories examine the following example that search for two categories (CAT1 and CAT5):

  http://localhost:8080/namespace/feed/?search=%2BCAT1%2BCAT5